 And then there is Ora Houston.
 No vote is harder to predict than hers.

 Despite being endorsed by progressive organizations and representing the solidly Democratic east side, Houston, the Council’s Representative for District 1, was a firm vote against the city’s recent paid sick leave ordinance and last year’s city budget, which included paying city temporary workers a living wage.
 Back when tea party firebrand Don Zimmerman sat on the Council, he could often count on Houston to support his frequent attempts to cut funding for bike infrastructure.

 Houston has also not joined the three other Council members who represent the predominantly non-white and lower-income districts east of I-35 in urging a dramatic increase in housing stock, or a more “compact and connected” land development code.
-To the eternal frustration of the city’s urbanists, the life-long eastsider often finds herself on the side of the Austin Neighborhoods Council, and ANC-aligned Council members from West and Central Austin on controversial developments, and she tends to describe the notion of “density” as a problem, not a solution.
+To the eternal frustration of the city’s urbanists, the life-long eastsider often finds herself on the side of the Austin Neighborhoods Council, along with ANC-aligned Council members from West and Central Austin, on controversial developments — and she tends to describe the notion of “density” as a problem, not a solution.

 She is particularly concerned about the rapid development in East Austin, which she blames for driving up housing prices and displacing many long-time residents.

 “It is a fact that the intense growth caused unintended consequences which impacted historic communities and home owners who witnessed dramatic increases in their property taxes with no notice,” Houston recently told me via email.